Agnes Campbell: Rivalry with Sorley Boy

 Campbell feared that Turlough's rival Sorley Boy MacDonnell, also James MacDonald's brother, was a threat to her sons' political success.
 She aimed to establish her sons Angus and Donald Gorm MacDonald as rivals to Sorley Boy by claiming land for them in the Glens of Antrim.
 She prohibited Turlough from conferring with Lord Deputy Sidney until he would assist them.
 It was not until January 1577 that Sidney parleyed with Turlough and Campbell at Newry.

 Campbell was finally successful when in May 1586, her and Angus were granted "Bissett's lands" - estates in the Glens of Antrim long claimed by Sorley Boy.

-In the Scottish court
+At the Scottish court

-In May 1580, she came to Scotland with her son Angus O'Neill to visit her nephew, the 6th Earl of Argyll, and the Scottish royal court to discuss issues over her Scottish property and her husband's affairs.
+In February 1580, the English ambassador in Scotland, Robert Bowes, heard that Agnes Campbell intended to return to Scotland, and visit her nephew, the Earl of Argyll, at Glasgow to discuss her lands in Scotland and further the interests of her husband.
+She came to Scotland in May 1580 with her son Angus O'Neill.

 In 1583, Campbell was suspected of intriguing with the Scottish court.
 She claimed her sole reason for visiting Scotland was to securing land for her eldest son Angus.
 That November, on behalf of herself and Sir Turlough, she swore fealty to Elizabeth I on behalf of herself and Sir Turlough.

 In 1588, Angus disputed with the 7th Earl of Argyll.
 Once again, Lady Agnes Campbell tried to turn the Scottish court in his favour.
 The same year, she also entered discussions with Lord Deputy Sir John Perrot about restoring lands leased by her husband to Hugh O'Neill, Earl of Tyrone.